HarryR-UK/CellulaAutomataRules/README.md

 -
 - use command line arguments to change the rules of the game -
-- FOLLOW THE ORDER exactly
+- FOLLOW THE ORDER EXACTLY
 -
 - ./Program -b . . . -s . . .
 -